Breast Revision Surgery to correct Botched Boob Jobs and Implant Complications in Melbourne, Australia

-- The reason is that it is more complex (more difficult) and tends to involve a lot more time in the operating theatre.
+- This is due to the fact that it is more complex.
+As a result, it tends to involve a lot more time in the operating theatre.

-- The exact price will depend on your choice of Surgeon and WHAT procedures and techniques might help.
+- The exact price will depend on your choice of Surgeon as well as WHAT procedures and techniques might help.

 Further Reading – Medical References

-- American Society of Plastic Surgeons.
-November 2018.
+- Firstly, American Society of Plastic Surgeons, November 2018.
 What is breast implant removal surgery? [online] Available from: https://www.plasticsurgery.org/cosmetic-procedures/breast-implant-removal [accessed 22 November 2018]

-- International Society of Aesthetic Plastic Surgery.
-November 2018.
+- Secondly, International Society of Aesthetic Plastic Surgery, November 2018.
 Revision Breast Surgery [online].
 Available from: https://www.isaps.org/procedures/breasts/revision-breast-surgery/ [accessed 22 November 2018]

-- American Society of Plastic Surgeons.
-November 2018.
+- Thirdly, American Society of Plastic Surgeons, November 2018.
 What is breast implant revision surgery? [online].
 Available from: https://www.plasticsurgery.org/cosmetic-procedures/breast-implant-revision [accessed 22 November 2018]